 |Acceptable Organics/Compostable Materials

-- Bread, grains and pasta
+- Bread, grains, and pasta

-- Coffee grounds with paper filter
+- Coffee grounds and paper filters

 - Eggshells and eggs